Bernoulli sums and R\'enyi entropy inequalities: Min-Entropy Power

 \end{thm}

 To state the other direction, we need to introduce two definitions.
-First we say that an integer valued random variable $X$ is log-concave if its probability mass function $f_X$ is log-concave, in the sense of Definition \ref{def:log-concave}.
+First we say that an integer-valued random variable $X$ is log-concave if its probability mass function $f_X$ is log-concave, in the sense of Definition \ref{def:log-concave}.
 In other words, $f_X^2(n) \geq f_X(n-1) f_X(n+1)$ holds for all $n$, and $f_X(k)f_X(n) > 0$ for $k < m < n$ implies $f_X(m) >0$.
 Next we define the notion of symmetry.